Business Partner Conflict Makes Everything Feel Harder Than It Should

 Like you, they had complementary skills and shared vision.
 They believed they could build something extraordinary together.
 They were right.
 But real friction had surfaced about who decided what, who carried what, and what happened when they disagreed.

-Our partnership work changed what they could do together.
+The work changed what they could do together.
 Decisions started closing.
-Disagreement stopped costing them.
+Disagreement stopped costing them so much.
 They could hold each other accountable without it feeling personal.
 The result: doubled productivity and five years of consistent year-over-year growth.

 "We unearthed painful assumptions, fears, challenges, and hidden gifts of our partnership that we had yet to process.
 It gave us a supportive space to enhance our partnership, as well as an accountable space to grow." – Haley, Founder